-\textbf{Abstract.} On a Riemannian manifold of dimension $2 \leq d \leq 6$, with or without boundary, and whether bounded or unbounded, we consider a semilinear wave (or Klein-Gordon) equation with a subcritical nonlinearity, either defocusing or focusing.
-We establish local controllability around a partially analytic solution, under the geometric control condition.
+\textbf{Abstract.} On a Riemannian manifold with or without boundary, and whether bounded or unbounded, we consider a semilinear wave (or Klein-Gordon) equation with a subcritical nonlinearity (either defocusing or focusing).
+We establish local controllability around a partially analytic solution, under the Geometric Control Condition.
 Specifically, some blow-up solutions can be controlled.
-In the case of a Klein-Gordon equation on a non-trapping exterior domain, we prove the null-controllability of scattering solutions.
+In the case of a Klein-Gordon equation on a non-trapping exterior domain of small dimension, we prove the null-controllability of scattering solutions.
 The proof is based on local energy decay and global-in-time Strichartz estimates.
-Some corollaries are given, including the null-controllability of a solution starting near the ground state in certain focusing cases, and exact controllability in certain defocusing cases.
+Several consequences are presented, including the null-controllability of a solution initiated near the ground state in some focusing cases, and exact controllability in some defocusing cases.